 Houston George Bush Intercontinental (IAH) and Hobby (HOU) airports cover most premium STR markets directly — IAH→JAC (Jackson Hole), IAH→ASE seasonal (Aspen), IAH→OGG (Maui), IAH→VPS (30A/Destin).
 Drive-to options are limited from The Woodlands; flight-based STR access dominates.

-The Woodlands investors flow capital to premium STR markets — typically higher price-point than Houston-proper investors:
+The Woodlands investors flow capital to premium STR markets — generally higher price-point than Houston-proper investors:

 - Jackson Hole, WY — Premium mountain STR, ~$1M–$3M typical purchase.
 WY 0% state tax stacks with TX 0% for double-shielded tax efficiency.
 Direct IAH→JAC seasonal flights.